jeremyBanks/ChatExchange/README.md

     $ stack.chat config
     # the default config should appear

-We'll want to use `stack.chat init --global` to remember our credentials and create a persistent local database.
+Instead, we'll want to use `stack.chat init --global` to remember our credentials and create a persistent local database.

     $ stack.chat init --global
     # TODO: what happens here?